DEFRA/water-abstraction-team/updating_pages_to_template_standard.md

 ## Error summary

-> Remember to remove any existing `govukErrorSummary` import from the top of the file when amending an existing page.
+> Remember to remove any `govukErrorSummary` import from the top of the file when amending an existing page.

 Provided we are defining the `pageContent` block in our template, an error summary will automatically be displayed at the top of the page when an array `errorList` is present.